 Balanced Rock does look really cool…when you’re viewing a picture on your computer screen or mobile device.
 I was really quite disappointed how little and unimpressive it was for as rough a hike as that was.
 Even if you do have buns of steel from climbing (or doing the stairmaster), it’s still pretty little.
 The view of Devil’s Lake itself was much more magnificent than the rock.
 So… do it for the lake!
 And let the rock be a nice added bonus. 🙂

-Grottos Trail at Devil’s Lake State Park is much calmer than Balanced Rock Trail.
+Grottos Trail at Devil’s Lake State Park is one of the easier hikes at this park than Balanced Rock Trail.
 Just less than a mile through the gorgeous greenery.
 We took our time really soaking everything in.
 Plus, my poor shaky legs had to recover!!
 Easily assumed, this trail has “grottos” which are cold air sinks among the rocky bluff.
 I was disappointed that we didn’t find any, though I didn’t quite know WHAT to specifically look for.
 Looking back, I’m not sure I’d crawl into a little rocky hideout….
 What would I find there: spiders?
 Snakes?
 No thanks!

 Devil’s Lake State Park was absolutely gorgeous in the summer, even though it was a gloomy day during our visit.
 I can only imagine the scenery during fall when the leaves change colors.